Friday, August 26, 2016

 # # #

-to use mythology and allegory
+The most important use of mythology and allegory

 is Rubens's celebration of queen Marie de Medici